amcginlay/eks-demos/doc/09-orchestration/README.md

 Observe that, unlike Docker, when we invoke the `/shutdown` endpoint hosted in Kubernetes the container is restarted.
 The RESTARTS attribute tracks how many times this occurs.
 Automated restarts are a typical feature of container orchestrators.
 They also support horizontal scaling of the compute resources which protects against failure of an entire instance as well as individual container failure.

-We no longer need this deployment so delete it.
+We no longer need this particular deployment so delete it.
 ```bash
 kubectl delete deployment boot-orch
 ```

+Do not delete any further deployments.
+We will need them later.

 [Return To Main Menu](/README.md)